deffen3/rally_game/README.md

 1. Visible Shield and Armor icons.
 Shield should be a faint bubble over top vehicle.
 Armor can be some grey stuff surrounding your vehicles sides. - DONE
 1. Weapon icon blinks if weapon on cooldown? - DONE
 1. UI Transform works different on Mac?
 UI is in the middle of the screen.
+1. Red laser weapon can go through opponents on computers with potato frame rate

 ## How to run